skoolkid/pyskool/sphinx/source/images.rst

 `Back to Skool graphic glitches`_.)

-The `*_ink.png` and `*_paper.png` files are used in ``GraphicsMode`` 1 (see :ref:`gameConfig`) in order to emulate the Spectrum display, which was restricted to two colours ('ink' and 'paper') per 8x8-pixel block.
+The `*_ink.png` and `*_paper.png` files are used in ``GraphicsMode`` 1 (see :ref:`screenConfig`) in order to emulate the Spectrum display, which was restricted to two colours ('ink' and 'paper') per 8x8-pixel block.

 `sprites.png` is an 8x16 array of sprites for the characters in the game.
 These